 If I’m honest I will say I have been looking forward to the day that she could drive herself to school and to work.
 It would be wonderful to send her off on small errands.
 On the other hand, I do enjoy our conversations in the car.
 I fear not knowing anything about her if I’m not the one driving her around.
 How will I know which songs she listens to if she’s not around to take charge of my radio?
 How will I know how her day went and if she made any new friends or what’s going on with which set of friends?
 When she’s home, she’s usually holed up in her room; I get all my information when we’re in the car together.
 I’m going to miss that.

 I realize waiting won’t kill her but she has been counting down the months, then the weeks and now the days.
 She fully expects to be able to get into my car and drive off on her own on L-Day (License Day).
-She’s already lost out on so much and had to watch as all her friends back in XXX state got their permits before her and then their licenses, not to mention watching her friends in our most recent state get their licenses.
+She’s already lost out on so much and had to watch as all her friends back in Utah got their permits before her and then their licenses, not to mention watching her friends in Virginia get their licenses.
 It must be incredibly difficult to be one of the last people in your social circle to get your license, especially when it’s not due to your age or anything you did or didn’t do.
 No, instead it’s because your dad decides to go off and fuck a whore and then fakes a breakdown so he doesn’t have to pay any support, forcing you to move and start all over with a learner’s permit for 6 months.
 Thanks, Dad!
 Gosh, I wonder where Harley is to gush to anyone who will listen about what a fantastic father he is?
 Yep, I’m blaming him for all this crap!